DaehwanKimLab/hisat2/docs/_pages/hisat-3n.md

   |C -> G<br>G -> C                    |.3n.CG.\*.ht2 <br>.3n.GC.\*.ht2|

 #### Examples:
-    # Build standard HISAT-3N index (with C to T conversion):
+    # Build the standard HISAT-3N index (with C to T conversion):
     hisat-3n-build --base-change C,T genome.fa genome

-    # Build repeat HISAT-3N index (with T to C conversion, require 256 GB memory for human genome index):
+    # Build the repeat HISAT-3N index (with T to C conversion, require 256 GB memory for human genome index):
     hisat-3n-build --base-change T,C --repeat-index genome.fa genome

 It is optional to make the graph index and add SNP or spicing site information to the index, to increase the alignment accuracy.
-The graph index building may require more memory than linear index building.
+The graph index building may require more memory than the linear index building.
 For more detail, please check the [HISAT2 manual].

 [HISAT2 manual]:https://daehwankimlab.github.io/hisat2/manual/